Thomas W. Bartley

-Thomas Welles Bartley (also known as Thomas W. Bartley) (February 11, 1812 – June 20, 1885) was an American Democratic politician from the U.S. state of Ohio.
+Thomas Welles Bartley (February 11, 1812 – June 20, 1885) was an American Democratic politician from the U.S. state of Ohio.
 He served as the 17th governor of Ohio.
 Bartley was succeeded in office by his father, Mordecai Bartley, one of only a few instances of this occurring in high elected office in the United States.

 Biography

-Bartley was born in Jefferson County, Ohio.
-As a child he moved to Mansfield, Ohio with his family.
+Bartley was born in Jefferson County, Ohio on February 11, 1812.
+As a child, he moved to Mansfield, Ohio with his family.
 Bartley attended Jefferson College and graduated in 1829.
 He studied law with Jacob Parker in Mansfield, Ohio, and studied law with Elijah Hayward in Washington, D.C..
 Bartley was admitted to the bar in 1833, and began practice in Mansfield.

 Career

-Bartley served in the Ohio House of Representatives from 1839–1841 and then in the Ohio State Senate from 1841-1845.
+Bartley served in the Ohio House of Representatives from 1839 to 1841 and then in the Ohio State Senate from 1841 to 1845.
 He was elected Speaker of the Senate in 1843.